 Can the growing of GM crops effect nearby crops?

 Pollen from GM crops can contaminate nearby crops of the same type, except for soy, which does not cross-pollinate.
 Canola and cotton also cross-pollinate.

 Why is there an effort to create GM-free agricultural zones?

 Using identity preservation (IP), farmers keep crop varieties separate from others to meet purity requirements of their buyers.
 Contamination is a key challenge to IP growers.
 Unwanted varieties may cross-pollinate or get mixed up in the seed, harvest equipment, or during storage and transport.

 Some farm regions create entire zones that exclude unwanted varieties, where all the farms, and if possible all collection and distribution points, only handle approved grain.

 Have any local efforts in the US been successful?

 There are local efforts throughout the U.S. that are raising public awareness, changing laws, and creating commitments to non-GM ingredients.
-Most notably, voters in Mendocino and Marin Counties in California passed a ballot initiative to ban GM crops.
+Most notably, voters in Mendocino, Sonoma, and Marin Counties in California passed a ballot initiative to ban GM crops.